correlation-one/C1GamesStarterKit/python-algo/README.md

 ### Creating an Algo

 To create an algo, simply modify the `algo_strategy.py` file.
+To upload to terminal, upload the entire python-algo folder.

 ### `algo_strategy.py`